 - 2 tablespoon granulated sweetener of choice optional * See notes

 - 1/4 cup almond butter can sub for any nut butter

-- Line a large baking dish with greased paper and set aside.
+- Line an 8 x 8-inch pan with parchment paper and set aside.

-- In large mixing bowl, combine the flour, protein powder, granulated sweetener, cinnamon, mixed spice and mix well.
+- In a large mixing bowl, combine the flours, protein powder, granulated sweetener and cinnamon and mix well.

 - Transfer to lined baking dish and press firmly.
 Refrigerate for at least 30 minutes.
 Once firm, frost with frosting, if desired.